Kalpana-Goel/debugging-in-d8/README.md

 ## kint
 Note:
+- do you have an example of this?
 - may be already familiar with knit
 - It's way better than dump()
 - kint module is sub-module of devel module which you can use as a debugging tool. you can use it from php or twig template.